JinhoLee93/computational_aspects_of_robotics/path_planning/README.md

         - Intentionally gives the goal low potential so that the robot naturally falls in the goal.
     - Repulsive Potential
         - Gives the obstacles high enough potential (here infinity) to push off the robot from the obstacles.
+    - In def phi(), those two potentials are dealt with so that [sympy](https://www.sympy.org/en/index.html) can get the gradients between the goal and the robot's current position.